ani-basa/Primary-Wall-Shielding-Calculator-for-LINAC-Vault/README.md

 	•	Example: Full occupancy areas (T = 1), partial occupancy areas (T < 1)

 How to Use the Calculator
-	1. Ensure that the Notepad file and the .html file are stored in the same folder for proper execution.
+	1. Ensure that user should save the cal.html file for proper execution.
 	2. Open the HTML file in a web browser.
 	3. Enter the required shielding parameters into the respective input fields.
 	4. Click the “Calculate” button to generate results.